chuan-khuna/chuan-khuna/README.md

 ## Hi, My name is Phattharanat 👋

+> "I am just another desultory learner."

 #### 🍵/About Me

 Implemented simple machine learning model in a Data Mining course, experienced in climate science from senior project, learnt about Deep Learning from online courses.

 NO WORKING experience but try hard to learn to broaden my knowledge.

 Self-learner, punctual, studious.

+currenly have got burnout or depressed (something like that), due to there is no reward for my learning (in Thailand situation).

 #### ⌛/Now

 - Learning about characteristics of English accents especially UK accents such as modern RP, Posh and Cockney.
 - plan to do certificate examination: [Google - Professional Machine Learning Engineer](https://cloud.google.com/certification/machine-learning-engineer)
-- plan to do IELTS examination
+- plan to do IELTS examination (goal: band 6.0+ in academic)

-I am healed a little bit, still have burnout, but I think I have a plan - I wish to work in UK.
+I am healed a little bit but still have burnout, and I think I have a plan — I want to work or study in UK.

 > Go beyond ...
 Plus Ultra!